Pages

 On 10 November 2020, Armenia signed the Agreement (Capitulation Act) to withdraw all Armenian Occupational forces from Azerbaijan.
 The Second Karabakh War ended with the ending of the Armenian occupation of 20% of Azerbaijan (53).

-On 23 September 2023, Azerbaijan launches an anti-terrorist operation and liberates the city of Khankendi (former Stepanakert) from the Armenian separatists.
+On 23 September 2023, Azerbaijan launches an anti-terrorist operation and liberates the city of Khankendi (the Soviets renamed in Stepanakert for Armenian bolshevk and communist Stepan Shaumian) from the Armenian separatists.
 The separatist junta was annihilated by the signing of the Self-Liquidation Act (54).

 References: